frankllonch/frankllonch/README.md

 ## 💻 Currently working on:

-Melanoma detection through neural networks: https://github.com/frankllonch/melanomator try my app to see if you have a melanoma (better safe than sorry):  https://melanomapp.streamlit.app/
+Melanoma detection through neural networks: https://github.com/frankllonch/melanomator

+Try my app to see if you have a melanoma (better safe than sorry):  https://melanomapp.streamlit.app/

 Building a website to study my exams through Django and AI:  https://github.com/frankllonch/testifierAI The website uploaded in Vercel: https://testifier-ai.vercel.app/